 - determine the national efficient price and national efficient cost each year for healthcare services provided by public hospitals to inform decision makers in relation to funding of public hospitals

-The Pricing Authority consists of a Chair, Deputy Chair (Hospital Pricing), Deputy Chair (Aged Care Pricing) and up to six other members who have substantial expertise and knowledge in the provision health care as well as significant standing in the industry.
+The Pricing Authority consists of a Chair, Deputy Chair (Hospital Pricing), Deputy Chair (Aged Care Pricing) and up to six other members who have substantial expertise and knowledge in the provision of health and aged care as well as significant standing in the industry.
 All Pricing Authority members are appointed by the Commonwealth with the agreement of the states and territories.

 The Pricing Authority is supported by a Chief Executive Officer, who is responsible for the day-to-day running of the agency.

 Mr David Tune AO PSM (Chair)

 Mr David Tune AO PSM was appointed Chair of the Pricing Authority with effect from 1 February 2022.